enel-gdh-educational/katacoda-scenarios/docker/part1/step4.md

 As usual, start with the "FROM" instruction.
 In this exercise we could use alphine and install all requirements we need (python, Flask and other dependencies).
 Fortunately, there is an image called `python`, publicly available [here](https://hub.docker.com/_/python) on DockerHub, that is a image ready to execute Python code.
 So, insert `FROM python:3` in the Dockerfile.

 With the ":3" we are specifing the version 3 of Python.
 But it's not a magic process!
 Someone built Docker images with python3, python2, python2.7 and so on...
-So we can go to the [(Docker image page)](https://hub.docker.com/_/python) and choose the right version for our use-case between the versions available.
+So we can go to the [Python Docker image page](https://hub.docker.com/_/python) and choose the right version for our use-case between the versions available.

 **NOTE:** It's not recommended to use `alphine` image for data science, since it's difficult to install `pandas` library.